 The President & CEO delegates authority to each executive division head, who is then responsible for promoting respect for human rights, ensuring responsibility through the entire value chain.
 The President & CEO also reports to the Board of Directors on matters that are important in fulfilling our commitment to respect for human rights, and the Board of Directors monitors and supervises these matters.
 This process ensures responsibility throughout the entire value chain.
 We appointed a director in charge of human rights in fiscal 2023.

-The Sustainability Committee receives reports and deliberates on all plans to address human rights responses and identified risks of salient human rights violations as the decision-making forum for sustainability management issues.
+The Sustainability Committee receives reports and deliberates on all plans to address human rights responses and identified risks of salient human rights abuses as the decision-making forum for sustainability management issues.
 The sustainability officer chairs the committee, while members consist of the head of the head office functional divisions and the heads of each business company planning department.
 The committee works to implement high-cycle decision-making and discusses business implementation.

-OMRON established a Human Rights Policy in 2022 which respects the UN Guiding Principles on Business and Human Rights and fulfills its corporate responsibility to respect human rights by developing procedures to identify, prevent, mitigate, and remedy adverse human rights impacts.
+OMRON established a Human Rights Policy in 2022 which respects the UN Guiding Principles on Business and Human Rights and fulfills our corporate responsibility to respect human rights by developing procedures to identify, prevent, mitigate, and remedy adverse human rights impacts.

 In fiscal 2022, we conducted a group-wide human rights impact assessment based on the UNGPs in collaboration with the Business for Social Responsibility (BSR), a US non-profit organization.
-In conducting this assessment, we evaluated and identified human rights risks that the OMRON Group may cause or contribute to through its business activities in its value chain, including its supply chain.
+In conducting this assessment, we evaluated and identified human rights risks that the OMRON Group may cause or contribute to through our business activities throughout our value chain, including the supply chain.
+Results found that forced labor, including slave labor, is a priority issue with potential risks at our production sites and within our supply chain in Japan, China, and Southeast Asia.
+Among these areas, we found particularly high potential risk among foreign national temporary and contract workers involved in production.

 Our assessments are based on the OECD Due Diligence Guidelines, and we use the Self-Assessment Questionnaire and other tools provided by the Responsible Business Alliance (RBA).